 Nature in the City

 The benefits of nature for people and wildlife are unmistakable.
 Nature cleans air and water, cools neighborhoods, safeguards wildlife, and provides critical mental and physical health benefits.
-Also unmistakable are the significant inequities in access to nature for cities and environmental justice communities.
-These historically marginalized communities suffer from a "nature deficit" and bear the brunt of the impact from climate change, the COVID-19 pandemic, and other health issues like asthma.
+Also unmistakable are the significant inequities in access to nature and the human health benefits it provides.

 About Nature in the City